sapo17/BachelorThesis/notes.md

       - Bunny, 95 Images, aabb:4, more than 3 Mins
 - To read:
   - @article{munkberg2021nvdiffrec,
     author = {Jacob Munkberg and Jon Hasselgren and Tianchang Shen and Jun Gao and Wenzheng Chen and Alex Evans and Thomas Mueller and Sanja Fidler}, title = "{Extracting Triangular 3D Models, Materials, and Lighting From Images}", journal = {arXiv:2111.12503},
     year = {2021}
     }

+### 24.10.22

+- Talk w/ David, Torsten:
+  - Students design light sources
+  - it would be interesting to reconstruct light sources, estimate their materials
+  - manipulate images e.g. w/ noise, try out whether you can still reconstruct a target image
+  - read more on literature
+  - try to playaround w/ the application that David mentioned